Forthcoming and Online First Articles

 by Hui Yan, Yunxin Long, Chao Lv, Ping Yu, Duo Long

 Abstract: Due to the problems of low classification accuracy and long classification time in traditional biological information data classification methods, a biological information data classification method based on support vector machine is proposed.
-Acquire bio-information data through gene expression and analyse its characteristics.
-According to the data analysis results, carry out outlier detection and data scaling for the acquired bio-information data.
-Based on the processing results, use mutual information to measure the correlation and redundancy, select the bio-information data features through the feature selection algorithm of minimum redundancy and maximum correlation, and take the selected bio-information data features as data samples.
+Bio-information data was acquired through gene expression and the characteristics analysed.
+Based on the data analysis results, outlier detection and data scaling for the acquired bio-information data are carried out.
+Based on the processing results, mutual information is used to measure the correlation and redundancy, then, the bio-information data features are selected through the feature selection algorithm of minimum redundancy and maximum correlation, and finally, the selected bio-information data features are taken as data samples.
 Through support vector machine, the classification decision function is established under the conditions of linear and non-separable data samples to obtain the classification results of biological information data.
 The experimental results show that the proposed method has higher classification accuracy and shorter classification time.

 Keywords: support vector machine; bioinformation; data classification; minimum redundancy and maximum correlation; feature selection.